 Office: 5 Kallipolis Avenue, 1055 Nicosia

-Students with difficulties in the English language are required to attend and complete the Foundation Course before joining any main programme.
-The duration of the Foundation Course usually last 1 to 2 semesters.
+Students with difficulties in English that do not meet the admission criteria for English language are required to attend and complete the Foundation Course before joining any main programme of study.
+The duration of the Foundation Course usually lasts (1)one or up to (2)two semesters.

-The main objective of the Foundation Course is to provide the necessary knowledge and skills in order to ensure the students are eligible to follow the main programme of their choice.
+The main objective of the Foundation Course is to provide the necessary knowledge and English language skills required to ensure that students are eligible and prepared to follow their main academic programme of choice.

 The Foundation Course is offered three times a year in October, February and June.

-* Note: At the end of the Foundation Course, no credit or any qualification will be given.
+* Important note: At the end of the Foundation Course, no credit, transcript or any qualification will be issued and/or given.

 |Techniques in Writing||4|